christoferson/aws-cloudformation/lambda/README.md

 ## Lambda Cloudformation

+### Concepts

+#### IAM Resource Policy / Function Policy

+- Defines what can invoke the function
+- Defined using AWS::Lambda::Permission
+- Policy associated with a "push" event source
+- Created when you add a trigger to a Lambda function
+- Allows the event source to take the lambda:InvokeFunction action

+#### IAM Execution Role

+- Defines the resources that the Lambda can access or what it is permitted to do
+- Defined using AWS::IAM::Role
+- Selected or created when you create a Lambda function
+- IAM policy includes actions that can be taken with the resource
+- Trust policy that allows Lambda to AssumeRole
+- Creator must have permission for iam:PassRole

 ### Lambda - Basic - Inline NodeJS

 Provision a Lambda and Execution Role with Inline Code.
 Code in NodeJS.